Orcuslc/BingBest/README.md

 # BingBest
-A Bing wallpaper fetcher for Linux.
+A Bing wallpaper fetcher for Windows and Linux.